 The Cool Down on MSN

-Dumpster diver shares photo after making valuable discovery in trash: 'Good score'
+Dumpster diver shares photo of shocking discovery in store trash: 'It's so frustrating'

 Dumpster diving has become much more mainstream in recent years.
 Peter Haley [email protected] Dumpster diving has grown in popularity in recent years, becoming a more mainstream activity.